-Understanding Asbestos Regulations in California: A Guide for Housing Providers
+Understanding Asbestos Laws in California: A Guide for Housing Providers

 Dealing with asbestos is one of the most stressful challenges for housing providers.
-We often get asbestos abatement issues that come up and educating owners on the laws is an challenging part of our job.
+We often encounter asbestos abatement issues, and educating owners on the laws is a challenging part of our job.

-I’m going to unpack what asbestos is, where it comes into play most commonly for housing providers, and how to properly handle it to limit your risk and protect your tenants.
+We will unpack what asbestos is, where it comes into play most commonly for housing providers, and how to properly handle it to limit your risk and protect your tenants.

 What is Asbestos?